-Weebly eCommerce Review
+Weebly Review Highlights

 Weebly eCommerce is pretty comprehensive when it comes to drag & drop website builders.

-In this Weebly eCommerce review, we’ll go into some of the online store features that Weebly offers, and how they can help you grow your business if you are selling products online.
+We’ll go into some of the online store features that Weebly offers, and how they can help you grow your business if you are selling products online.

 What we set out to do is empower smaller merchants to have the same checkout experience as Amazon.
 Let’s give them the tools to effectively compete. – David Rusenko, Weebly CEO & Co-Founder

 People use ecommerce website builders because they want to be in control of their own online store.
 It’s also a cheaper alternative to having it designed for you and means you can update the site whenever you want.

 It’s vital, then, that you invest in an ecommerce website builder that’s easy to use.
 But how can you really tell how easy it’ll be?
 Well, fear not!
 We’ve gone out and tested Weebly with everyday people to find out exactly how easy you found it.

 Overall, Weebly eCommerce came in as one of the easiest to use online store builders.
 People particularly liked its drag-and-drop editor, and well structured product inventory.

 Here are just a few of their thoughts: